SEL-Columbia/networker/docs/mod_boruvka.md

 # Modified Borůvka's

 This algorithm reduces the space complexity of the legacy NetworkPlanner algorithm (Modified Kruskal's) by utilizing the concepts behind Boruvka's Minimum Spanning Tree algorithm.
-THis works was significantly influenced by Boruvka Meets Nearest Neighbors [1].
+This works was significantly influenced by Boruvka Meets Nearest Neighbors [1].

-[1] Mariano Tepper, Marta Mejail, Pablo Muse, Andres Almansa.
-Boruvka Meets Nearest Neighbors.
-2011. <hal-00583120>

 ## Background
 NetworkPlanner attempts to generate a least cost network via a constrained Minimum Spanning Tree algorithm.
 These contraints include the two-way MV test, and a line (cycle) intersection test.
 Due to these contraints, the result is more likely a spanning forest.
 [Kruskal's Algorithm](http://en.wikipedia.org/wiki/Kruskal's_algorithm) was the original basis for this constrained Minimum Spanning algorithm.